meziberry/radian/README.md

       (setq straight-vc-git-default-protocol ...)
       (setq straight-check-for-modifications ...))

-    (radian-local-on-hook after-init
+    (eow-local-on-hook after-init

       ;; code that should be run at the end of init, e.g.

       (use-package ...))

-    ;; see M-x customize-group RET radian-hooks RET for which hooks you ;; can use with `radian-local-on-hook'
+    ;; see M-x customize-group RET eow-hooks RET for which hooks you ;; can use with `eow-local-on-hook'

 You don't have to worry about byte-compiling your local init-file;
-Radian actually macroexpands it and embeds it directly into the byte-compiled Radian init-file.
-Using the macro `radian-local-on-hook` instead of defining functions and adding them to Radian's hooks manually enables some magic that makes this actually work properly.
+Eow actually macroexpands it and embeds it directly into the byte-compiled Eow init-file.
+Using the macro `eow-local-on-hook` instead of defining functions and adding them to Eow's hooks manually enables some magic that makes this actually work properly.

 ## Contributing

 Please feel free to contribute in any way that you would like.
-If you find a bug or have a question about how to use Radian, [report it][issues].
+If you find a bug or have a question about how to use Eow, [report it][issues].
 If you want to contribute code, [please do][prs].
 (Try to follow the style of the surrounding code.)